 Notice that the 1+ post is labeled M+ and the 2+ post is labeled M-.
 These are the outputs for mono operation.
 The speaker is connected between M+ and M- using either the binding posts or the SpeakON connectors.
 In mono mode, M- is an inverted version of M+.

-REL supplies a cable with red, yellow and black wires that connect to the speaker output terminals on a power amplifier.
+REL supplies a cable with yellow, red and black wires that connect to the speaker output terminals on a power amplifier.
 The SpeakON connector plugs into the back of the REL subwoofer.
-The red and yellow wires deliver speaker-level inputs to the REL, but draw no power from the amplifier.
+The yellow and red wires deliver speaker-level inputs to the REL, but draw no power from the amplifier.
 The black wire is a signal ground reference for the speaker inputs.
-The red and yellow inputs are summed together in the REL.
+The yellow and red inputs are summed together in the REL.
 This summing allows the input of a left and right channel which will be summed to a single subwoofer.
-The red, yellow and black spade terminals will need to be connected to the binding posts on the back of the AHB2 power amplifier.
+The yellow, red and black spade terminals will need to be connected to the binding posts on the back of the AHB2 power amplifier.
 We recommend connecting your speakers to the SpeakON connectors on the back of the AHB2 while reserving the binding posts for the REL cable.

-Please read these instructions carefully because the red, yellow and black connection assignments will vary according to one of the following system configurations:
+Please read these instructions carefully because the yellow, red and black connection assignments will vary according to one of the following system configurations: